 - Press Add account button and select the storage system of your choice.
 Local storage is available under the File System option or device-specific options, such as NetApp.
 If you don’t have enough local storage, you can create FREE trial tiered storage to check whether it meets your needs.
 For example, you can start the Amazon S3 storage trial.

 - After completing storage account configuration, you need to specify a backup plan name, then select Backup mode:

-- In the next step you need to configure Advanced options, such as use of VSS writer or block level backups, etc.
+- In the next step, you need to configure Advanced options, such as the use of VSS writer or block level backups, etc.

 - Block level backup allows you to optimize subsequent backup runs by only copying changed data blocks;

 - Force using VSS allows you to backup files in Windows 10 that are even opened by third-party apps or users.

 - Backup NTFS permissions are necessary when you create a copy of shared resources, as it is imperative to rebuild access permissions in case of data restoration.